tier4/CalibrationTools/sensor/README.md

 ### Create a new project

 If the default project is not enough or does not meet the needs of the user (for example, if they are going to start projects that require running the tools frequently), it is relatively easy to create new projects and calibrator interfaces.
-In what follows, we will create a new project titled `my_new_project` with a calibrator called `my_new_calibrator`
+In what follows, we will create a new project titled `my_new_project` with a calibrator called `my_new_calibrator`.

 First, to make sure that the sensor calibration manager knows of the existence of the calibrator, add the following line to `sensor_calibration_manager/sensor_calibration_manager/calibrators/__init__.py`: